jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

         "Docker:focal";
 ```

-If you want to test it out you can, however, keep in mind that you're actually upgrading everything.
+If you want to test it out, you can; however, keep in mind that you're upgrading everything.

 ```bash
 sudo unattended-upgrade –dry-run –debug